oszuidwest/zwfm-liquidsoap/README.md

 Liquidsoap + fdkaac + icecast2 on Ubuntu 22.04 LTS.
 Used for feeding transmitters a source that's never silent.

 ## What's here?
 This repository contains the audio streaming stack for [ZuidWest FM](https://www.zuidwestfm.nl/) in the Netherlands.
-It uses [Liquidsoap](https://www.liquidsoap.info) as audio router and transcoder, [Icecast](https://www.icecast.org) as server and recently [StereoTool](https://www.thimeo.com/stereo-tool/) for feeding [MicroMPX](https://www.thimeo.com/micrompx/) to transmitters (this is still experimental and we are reporting lots of upstream bugs).
+It uses [Liquidsoap](https://www.liquidsoap.info) as audio router and transcoder, [Icecast](https://www.icecast.org) as server and recently [StereoTool](https://www.thimeo.com/stereo-tool/) for feeding [MicroMPX](https://www.thimeo.com/micrompx/) to transmitters (this is still experimental and we are reporting some upstream bugs).

 ### Scripts
 `icecast2.sh` Script that installs Icecast 2 with optional SSL via Let's Encrypt/Certbot

 `install.sh` Script that installs Liquidsoap 2.1 with fdkaac support.
 It also enables Liquidsoap as service that automatically starts.
 The configuration is in `/etc/liquidsoap/radio.liq` but there are other more experimental `.liq` files included too.

-`stereotool.sh` Script that installs StereoTool for audio processing.
-Work in progress.
-Not finished or integrated.

 ### Liquidsoap configurations
 `radio.liq` Production ready Liquidsoap transcoder.
 Accepts a high quality (preferably ogg/flac) stream and transcodes it to mp3, aac and ogg/flac.
 Also integrates a silence detector that fires after 15 seconds of silence.

-`radio_experimental` Like `radio.liq` but with integrated StereoTool processing on all the streams (very experimental)

-`radio_micrompx.liq` Like `radio.liq` but with intergrated MicroMPX for feeding transmitters MPX data (experimental, many upstream bugs to be fixed before this can be used in production)
+`radio_micrompx.liq` Like `radio.liq` but with intergrated MicroMPX for feeding transmitters MPX data (experimental, some upstream bugs to be fixed)

 ## A word on ARM platforms
 This system should be able to run on an ARM platform, like Ampere Altra of Raspberry Pi.
 StereoTool and MicroMPX are still very shaky on ARM.
 For example only 48KHz audio is supported in MicroMPX on ARM.
 We will eventually run this on an ARM intance, but for now x86-64 is more stable.

 # MIT License

-Copyright (c) 2022 Streekomroep ZuidWest
+Copyright (c) 2023 Streekomroep ZuidWest

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal